 The Corporation has a mortgage payable on its principal office building in Nashville.
-The mortgage was refinanced during 2015, netting additional proceeds of \$166,782.
-Terms require monthly payments of principal and interest for 59 months and a final payment of all principal and interest, at a floating rate equal to prime minus 4% (0% at December 31, 2016 and 2015), maturing April 1, 2020.
+The mortgage was refinanced during 2015.
+Terms require monthly payments of principal and interest for 59 months and a final payment of all principal and interest, at a floating rate equal to prime minus 4% (0.5% and 0% at December 31, 2017 and 2016, respectively), maturing April 1, 2020.